adamgarai98/UCL_MSc_Project/README.md

 Using a small subset of ALICE generated data containing images of pinned insect specimens, I built proof-of-concept models that achieved high performance in image classification with a dorsal model average F1-score of 0.96 and lateral model average F1-score of 0.99 on the test set, and high performance is also shown in the instance segmentation model with an AP0.5:0.95 of 72.0 for bounding box predictions and 62.9 for segmentation masks for single class specimen predictions.
 Following these results I built a pipeline to combine these models.
 Both approaches were also tested on a new data source of images and videos I took of specimen drawers at the NHM.
 Implementation and results can be seen in the associated notebooks.

 **The notebooks provide information on how to run them, and are designed to be used within Google Colabs.
-Links to the original data and saved the saved classification model are provided below.**
+Links to the original data and the saved classification model are provided below.**

 # Dataset Creation and Analysis